SmileyJoe/boostnote_export/README.md

 # Setup #

-Install the cson package
+Install the required package

 - `pip install cson`

-Create a `config.py` file in the root directory of the project and add the following config variables:
+# Usage #

+The script can be called with the following parameters:

+- `--help` - prints out the help section for the script
+- `-i` - specifies that the next parameter will be the input directory
-- `BOOSTNOTE_DIR` - the directory where you notes are stored
+- `-o` - specifies that the next parameter will be the output directory
+- `-q` - turns off the logging